dmfbsh/dmfbsh.github.io/0documentation/1-05-tools.md

 Note that the 64-bit version must be installed.

-### GitHub Desktop
+### Git

-GitHub Desktop is installed with no additional configuration.
+Git is installed with no additional configuration.

 ### DB Browser (SQLite)